 You may experience some swelling and numbness after your procedure.
 Pain after tooth extractions is common, so expect some.
 All these conditions are temporary and disappear in a week or less.
 But take extra precautions, such as:

 - Avoiding hot foods and beverages

 - Not biting your lip or tongue while chewing

 - Not chewing or biting the numbed areas inside your mouth

 Your dentist, open on Saturday and Sunday for your convenience, schedules a follow-up appointment in about a week after an emergency tooth removal to check on your status.

-Do you have any questions about the tooth extraction (emergency, same day extractions) in Yonkers?
-Would you like to schedule an appointment with the Yonkers dentist of Park Avenue Smiles of Yonkers, Westchester County?
+Do you have any questions about the tooth extraction (emergency, same day extractions)?
+Would you like to schedule an appointment with the Yonkers dentist of Park Avenue Smiles?
 Please contact our dentistry center for consultation with the tooth extraction specialist.